 Their ceremony was so much fun!
 Filled with music (courtesy of the best man and his guitar!), love, laughter, and smiles.
 A proper celebration!
 The hall was full of their nearest and dearest to watch them tie the knot.
 During the ceremony there were a couple of readings, but also a lovely speech from Emily’s brother.
 I know the speeches are usually saved until later in the day, but it was great to see things mixed up a bit.
 It’s their day after all, and if they want a speech during the ceremony, then so shall it be!

 The main hall was transformed into a party room for the evening, with a HUGE dance floor!
 Thankfully, Emily, Pete, and their mates made good use of it, and it was wonderful to see so many people up and dancing!
 A good way to work up an appetite for that buffet later!

-If you’re getting married at Ilam Hall, or anywhere in the Peak District, head on over to my contact page and send me a message.
-Or if you’re in a rush, fill in this super-quick form to check your wedding date with me.
+If you’re getting married at Ilam Hall, or anywhere in the Peak District, head on over to my contact page and tell me more about the two of you and what great stuff you have planned for your wedding day.

 Looking for more photos?
 Here are some more local weddings for you.